greenygh0st/ng-timespan/README.md

 # ng-timespan
 Because there were just not a lot of good Typescript options out there for timespans.
-Intended to be used [Angular](https://angular.io/) but can potentially be used for just about any JS/TS project.
+Intended to be used with [Angular](https://angular.io/) but can potentially be used for just about any JS/TS project.

 ## Usage